Navigating Grief After Job Loss or Retirement

 • When you must fill out unemployment or insurance documents

-• When you run into a former colleague
+• When you run into a former co-worker

-• When you learn a former co-worker has landed a new position
+• When you learn that a former co-worker has landed a new position

 Preparing for these possible triggers allows you time to find ways to cope if they occur.